-If the selection of an alternative calculation date, close to the calculation date, would significantly affect the capitalized value, then the actuary would so report.
+.16 If the selection of an alternative nearby calculation date would significantly affect the capitalized value, then the actuary would so report.
 Examples are the date at which the member becomes eligible for early retirement with unreduced benefits, and the date at which the plan is amended to enhance its benefits.